michaeltheologitis/thucy/README.md

 ![The architecture of
 Thucy](https://raw.githubusercontent.com/michaeltheologitis/thucy/main/docs/images/thucy.png)

+In today’s age, it is becoming increasingly difficult to decipher truth from lies.
+Every day, politicians, media outlets, and public figures make conflicting claims—often about topics that can, in principle, be verified against structured data.
+For instance, statements about crime rates, economic growth or healthcare can all be verified against official public records and structured datasets.
+Building a system that can automatically do that would have sounded like science fiction just a few years ago.
+Yet, with the extraordinary progress in LLMs and agentic AI, this is now within reach.
+Still, there remains a striking gap between what is technically possible and what is being demonstrated by recent work.
+Most existing verification systems operate only on small, single-table databases—typically a few hundred rows—that conveniently fit within an LLM’s context window.

 In this project, we propose **Thucy**, the first cross-database, cross-table multi-agent claim verification system that also provides concrete evidence for each verification verdict.
 Thucy remains